sensorium/Mozzi/Readme_Mozzi_2_0.md

  - MOZZI_ANALOG_READS
  - MOZZI_COMPATIBILITY_LEVEL

+general:
+ - Added many config sanity checks.
+Some may be too strict, if so please mention

  Other removed stuff:
  - pauseMozzi() - was still declared but not defined -> not usable, anyway